 10.4.
-Tax obligations
+Grant Payments and GST

 If you are registered for the Goods and Services Tax (GST), where applicable we will add GST to your grant payment and provide you with a recipient created tax invoice.
 You are required to notify us if your GST registration status changes during the project period.
-GST does not apply to grant payments to government related entities4.
+GST does not apply to grant payments to government related entities7.